The promise of planning, architecture, engineering, and construction is helpfulbut not in the way we think.

 Opinions, from the average person to the head of the Federal Reserve, the more stuff we buy, the better off we will all be, except for the contradiction that over the long term, this is not possible.
 Confronting inherent contradictions in wealthy society is difficult.
 Exponential growth cannot go on forever in a finite world that demands adherence to sustainability principles.
 Those who promote the idea of exponential growth are either quite mad or economists, as Kenneth Boulding once noted.
 But, it was Marshal McLuhan that reminded us that only the little secrets are protected.
 The massive ones are kept secret by our own incredulity.
 The one we live with now is that our economic system must fit itself into the ecological system.

 Yes, buying more and more stuff may not be good, yet reversing life to spiritual self-fulfillment, is not as easy as riding a bike.
 Does it come down to something as simple as an HPV and the new kinds of urban environments they would shape?
 It is not about more stuff but choosing more rightly in a newly designed “waste nothing” world.
 Therein lies the classic contradiction when company sponsors use bikes to encourage consumption.
-An HPV minimizes consumption to maximize well-being.
-Leadership to advance the law on landscape preservation to public health and safety.
-The compromise is obvious, it is possible to list where ads are allowed on what retailers call “faces,” and expand the use of slow places
+An HPV minimizes consumption to maximize rider well-being—leadership in advancing the law on landscapes for public health and safety is needed.
+The investment compromise is obvious, and it is possible to list where ads are allowed on what retailers call “faces” and expand the use of slower places for riders.

 Public Interest Design Explorations